Parkinson's

 Spark Rehab + Wellness

-Sagebrush Speech Therapy partners with Spark Rehab + Wellness, a physical therapy and occupational therapy clinic in Bend that specializes Parkinson's.
+Sagebrush Speech Therapy partners with Spark Rehab + Wellness, a physical therapy and occupational therapy clinic in Bend that specializes in Parkinson's.
 Just like speech therapy, proactive physical therapy and occupational therapy evaluation and consistent monitoring of motor skills like walking, are vital to maintaining quality of life.

 Parkinson's Resources of Oregon